Netsuke: History

-Today, the production of netsuke continues, and some modern netsuke can command high prices in the UK, Europe, the USA, Japan and elsewhere.
+Today, the production of netsuke continues, and some modern netsuke can command high prices in the UK, Europe, the US, Japan and elsewhere.
 Inexpensive yet faithful reproductions are available in museums and souvenir shops.

 Etymology

 The term netsuke is formed from the characters meaning 'base' (根, ne) and meaning 'attached' (付, tsuke).
 In American English, the word is usually italicized, while it is usually unitalicized in British English.